Furnishing Ideas For Extra Storage Throughout Your Home

 Sofa Tables with Storage

 For further storage in the family room, look for sofa tables that offer storage.
-To expand your choices in sizes and styles, look though options for sideboards and buffets, many do not have a specifically dining room look and could just as easily be used in the living room.
+To expand your choices in sizes and styles, look through options for sideboards and buffets, many do not have a specific dining room look and could just as easily be used in the living room.
 Any of these would be an excellent way to keep your family room clutter contained.

 Storage Chest - Armoire